 - Drugs and supplements reducing Thioredoxin: Auranofin (TrxR inhibitor) (Ref.), Curcumin (TrxR inhibitor) (Ref.), EGCG (TrxR inhibitor) (Ref.), Quercetin (TrxR inhibitor) (Ref.)

-- Drugs and supplements reducing Glutathione: Tiopronin (inhibition of glutathione peroxidase (GPx))(Ref.), Methylglyoxal (inhibition of glutathione peroxidase (GPx))(Ref.), BSO (glutamate cysteine ligase inhibitor)(Ref.), Piperlogumine (glutathione transferase inhibitor) (Ref.), Paracetamol/Acetaminophen (glutathione depletion) (Ref.), Statins (inhibition of glutathione peroxidase (GPx))(Ref.), Ethacrynic acid (glutathione transferase inhibitor) (Ref.), Pyruvinium pamoate (inhibits glutathione supply from stromal cells) (Ref.), DHA from Omega 3 oil (intracellular GSH depletion) (Ref.), Fenbendazole (glutathione depletion) (Ref.)
+- Drugs and supplements reducing Glutathione and GPx: Tiopronin (inhibition of glutathione peroxidase (GPx))(Ref.), Methylglyoxal (inhibition of glutathione peroxidase (GPx))(Ref.), BSO (glutamate cysteine ligase inhibitor)(Ref.), Piperlogumine (glutathione transferase inhibitor) (Ref.), Paracetamol/Acetaminophen (glutathione depletion) (Ref.), Statins (inhibition of glutathione peroxidase (GPx))(Ref.)*, Ethacrynic acid (glutathione transferase inhibitor) (Ref.), Pyruvinium pamoate (inhibits glutathione supply from stromal cells) (Ref.), DHA from Omega 3 oil (intracellular GSH depletion) (Ref.), Fenbendazole (glutathione depletion) (Ref.)

 - Drugs and supplements reducing SOD: Tetrathiomolybdate (reduces SOD) (Ref.), Disulfiram (reduces SOD) (Ref.), Salinomycin (reduces SOD) (Ref.)